Hostdon/pleroma/docs/configuration/i2p.md

 If you don't have a GUI, you'll have to SSH tunnel into it like this:
 `ssh -L 7070:127.0.0.1:7070 user@ip -p port`.
 Now you can access it at localhost:7070.
 Go to I2P tunnels page.
-Look for Server tunnels and you will see an address that ends with `.b32.i2p` next to "pleroma".
+Look for Server tunnels and you will see an address that ends with `.b32.i2p` next to "akkoma".
 This is your site's address.

 ### I2P-only Instance